|

 3) TRANSACTION COSTS

-the legal fees and
+- 1% legal fees and title insurance,

 4) INCOME